Topics

 Therefore, a parliamentary vote on the issue is expected to go in Johnson's favour but will mark yet another dent to his leadership ahead of local council and mayoral elections scheduled for May 5.

-Johnson's first visit to as Prime Minister will begin in Ahmedabad on Thursday with investment announcements in key industries in both the UK and .
+Johnson's first visit to India as UK Prime Minister will begin in Ahmedabad on Thursday with investment announcements in key industries in both the UK and India.

 He will then proceed to New Delhi to meet Prime Minister Narendra Modi on Friday, when the focus will be on India-UK strategic defence and diplomatic and economic partnership.